Techierookies/Real-time-competitor-strategy-tracker/AI-ML/AI-README.md

 Model File: iphone_price_predictor.joblib

 **6. How to Use: Interactive Chatbot**

-The final cell of the notebook implements an interactive, LLM-powered chatbot.
-This bot allows a user to ask for a price prediction in natural language (e.g., "What's the price of an iPhone 16 on Amazon on October 31, 2025?").
-The bot parses the query, feeds the necessary features into the saved ML model (iphone_price_predictor.joblib), and returns a precise price prediction.
+Run advanced_iphone_chatbot() to start the interactive session.
+Ask natural language queries like "price for iPhone 16 on Amazon" or "compare iPhone 17 on both" to get ML + Gemini LLM predictions with market analysis.
+Type 'update' to save predictions to a real-time dashboard, 'dashboard' to view all tracked predictions, or 'quit' to exit.